laher/uggo/README.md

-ugfug
+uggo
 =====

-Ungraceful Go Flag Utility for Gnu-ification
+Ungraceful Gnu-ification for Go

-This just allows the Go `flag` package to behave a bit more Gnu-ish - a bit more 'coreutils'-like.
+This helps Go commandline apps to behave a bit more 'coreutils'-like, or 'Gnu-ish'.

-The main feature being that options such as `-lah` are treated as `-l -a -h`, whereas `--lah` is treated as-is, as a single option `--lah`
+The main feature being to treat options such as `-lah` are treated as `-l -a -h`, whereas `--lah` is treated as-is, as a single option `--lah`